asmitagpta/nCov19-seq/README.md

 # nCov19-seq

-Pipeline to analyze Illumina COVIDSeq data generated using NextSeq2000 platform
+Custom scripts and pipelines used to analyze Illumina COVIDSeq data generated using NextSeq2000 platform

 Dependencies